3790 Wilshire Blvd. Los Angeles, CA 90005 | map |

 2013 - A marquee photo by Jenny Goodwin from the LAHTF Facebook page.

-2013 - Thanks to Brian Washington on Photos of Los Angeles for this marquee detail.
+2013 - Thanks to Brian Washington for sharing this marquee detail with the Photos of Los Angeles private Facebook group.

 2014 - The view up one of the Wiltern's vertical signs.
 Photo: Sandi Hemmerlein.
 Sandi's Avoiding Regret photo essays "Wiltern Theatre, Public Areas" and "Wiltern, Off Limits Areas" have lovely photos of the theatre taken during the LAHTF tour that year.
 Thanks, Sandi!